 Olivia Ruthven, LLM Candidate, Lewis & Clark Law School

 Olivia is currently an Animal Law LLM student at Lewis & Clark Law School and received her J.D. from Suffolk University Law School in 2023.
-She was admitted to the Massachusetts Bar in November of 2023 and worked on contracted projects with the Animal Legal Defense Fund’s (ALDF) Criminal Justice Program until starting the LLM program.
-During her time at Suffolk, Olivia served as the vice president of the student ALDF chapter and founded a student organization to advocate for survivors of domestic and sexual violence.
+She was admitted to the Massachusetts Bar in November 2023 and worked on contracted projects with the Animal Legal Defense Fund’s Criminal Justice Program until starting the LLM program.
+During her time at Suffolk, Olivia served as the vice president of her Animal Legal Defense Fund student chapter and founded a student organization to advocate for survivors of domestic and sexual violence.
 Prior to law school, Olivia earned her B.S. in Kinesiology with a minor in zoology from the University of Maine.
 Olivia has always been passionate about polar bears and is devoted to their preservation.

 Mason Liddell, 3L, University of Colorado Law School